singnet/ai-dsl/experimental/snet-marketplace-metta/README.md

 `snet-marketplace-metta`, containing `snet` and preconfigured with your identity and wallet.

-You may then run `gen-snet-marketplace-metta.sh` within a container of that image
+You may then run the script within a container of that image via `launch.sh` (which sets up the correct python environment and launches `gen-snet-marketplace-metta.sh`) as follows

 ```bash
 docker run --name snet-marketplace-metta-container snet-marketplace-metta ./launch.sh